 Self Help for Bipolar Disorder and Bipolar Support

 Persons with Bipolar Disorder in the grip of severe mood episodes are often unable to help themselves or often even to stop themselves from acting out in ways that may damage their health.
-However, these same people can do a whole lot to help insure their health and safety as their bipolar symptoms stabilize (generally with the help of bipolar medication therapy).
+However, these same people can do a whole lot to help ensure their health and safety as their bipolar symptoms stabilize (generally with the help of bipolar medication therapy).
 Self-help methods include any activities that patients may engage in which will help keep their moods maximally stable.
 Useful methods that patients might explore would include:

 - Regular physical exercise.